 All new students should have academic (personal) tutors.
 The new students are grouped into 20 - 30 students groups and each group is assigned to an academic staff member who will be their academic tutor for the four years.
 The students remain with the same tutor till their graduation.
 The tutor deals with all routine undergraduate inquiries, advises for academic registration at the beginning of each semester, and any other raised problems.
 However, problems, which cannot be dealt with by the tutor, will be referred to the Head of the Department, the Dean of the Faculty, or to an appropriate member of academic staff.
-The academic guidance is available on specified dates in the terms, and any advisory service offered by the Deputy Dean is available daily to all students in the Computer Science Department (including both Full- and Part-time students).
+The academic guidance is available on specified dates in the terms, and any advisory service offered by the Deputy Dean is available daily to all students in the Computer Science Department.

-Time: 11:00 AM to 07:00 PM Sunday to Thursday during term,
+Time: 08:00 AM to 04:00 PM Sunday to Thursday during term,

-Venue: Room IT 604 (for all students)
+Venue: Room IT 314 (for all students)